maiali13/maiali13.github.io/_posts/2020-03-05-Has-Air-Travel-Gotten-Safer.md

 And, I'm not alone: up to 30% of the population have the same fears, with between 2-10% of people possessing a phobia of flying.
 Many people overestimate the likelihood of catastrophic events, and/or are misinformed about the dangers of air travel, which contribute to anxiety about flight or even the development of aviophobia.<sup name="a1">[1](#f1)</sup>

 But whether you have family all over the world or demanding career, sometimes you just can't avoid air travel.
 In our busy, interconnected world, flying is practically a necessity.
 Despite my best efforts, I seem to manage to take at least one intercontinental round trip and several domestic flights every year.
 But still, every time I board a plane, I sweat and fidget until well after reaching cruising altitude.
 Every minor turbulent bump gives me flashes of panic.
-Landing makes my knees weak.
+Landing makes me weak in the knees.
 And to compound all this, my own fear has led me to have a morbid fascination with plane crashes.

 I decided to look at data on airplane crashes to try and better understand the reality of flight.
-How have trends in these accidents changed over time?
-Which aircraft carriers or planes are the most dangerous?
+How have trends in accidents changed over time?
 Hopefully, this investigation will help me banish my anxiety once and for all.

-Using data from [planecrashinfo.com](<http://www.planecrashinfo.com/database.htm> "planecrashinfo.com"), we can investigate plane crashes over the last 101 years, from 1908 to 2019.
+Using data from [planecrashinfo.com](<http://www.planecrashinfo.com/database.htm> "planecrashinfo.com"), we can investigate plane crashes over the last 111 years, from 1908 to 2019.
 This dataset includes all fatal civil and commercial aviation accidents, and all fatal, non-conflict military aviation accidents.

+##Crash Breakdown

 First, I wanted to get an understanding of the accidents by industry type.
 Do commercial flights crash more often than other types of flights?